 From the creator of the famed Balthazar - Keith McNally - comes a fusion of old Pastis spirit, Balthazar chaos, and late-night Minetta approach.
 Enjoy this brasserie and make sure to wander over to the Beekman hotel next door for a drink afterward.

 Step into the hidden world of tacos and tequila-inspired drinks.
-This Soho classic known for celebrity sightings and toughest NYC doors and tables to get is a hot Sunday item.
+This Soho classic known for celebrity sightings and one of the toughest NYC doors is a hot Sunday item.
 Order the tortilla soup - prepare to be amazed.

 Another exquisite Jean-George classic sports not only a Micheline star - but two entrances and a modern living room look & feel.
 We love all things Jean-George and can’t speak enough good things about ABC.
 This is an absolute NYC must.